-Research in the Genetic Epidemiology and Risk Assessment Program focuses on gaining a better understanding of the causes and risk factors behind cancer development.
-Results of these scientific findings are translated into better cancer treatment, including therapies with reduced toxicity and improvements in survival and quality of life.
+Research in the Genetic Epidemiology and Risk Assessment Program focuses on gaining a better understanding of the causes and risk factors behind cancer development and cancer outcomes.

 Investigators in the Genetic Epidemiology and Risk Assessment Program conduct research in several areas:

 - Studies of families to identify genes that cause familial and hereditary forms of cancer to help clinicians provide appropriate genetic counseling to patients.

 - Studies to identify how genes and environment and lifestyle factors act alone and in combination to increase or decrease cancer risk.

 - Studies that explore the epidemiology of conditions that lead to cancer or conditions that are high-risk markers for cancer development.
 This information helps researchers better understand how cancer arises and find new ways to identify people at increased risk and helps prevent these conditions from leading to cancer.

 - Using molecular epidemiology to better define subtypes of cancer based on molecular characteristics of a tumor, and relating these differences back to genetic and environmental risk factors.

 - Studies that help researchers understand the role of genetic variation in cancer prognosis.
 Study results are used to better individualize cancer treatment — increasing treatment efficacy and decreasing toxicity — and to identify new treatment approaches.